 Paragraph 4.8 of the Statement of Reasons submitted in support of the Orders states - the Council has engaged with owners of the land within the CPO in order to acquire any affected parties interests voluntarily and is progressing such discussions.
 Although the Council remains committed to this approach it is necessary for it to have the ability to acquire the land interests by compulsory acquisition, if necessary, to ensure that the Scheme can be delivered in inefficient and certain timescale so as to avoid delay in the Scheme.
 The Council is satisfied that the acquisition of all of the land interests and new rights is necessary to enable the scheme to proceed.
 The council will continue to review the acquisition of land as the scheme is progressed to ensure that remains the situation.

-We understand from Mr and Mrs James that this statement is inaccurate and that the Council have not engaged with them.
-Neither have they been made aware of publicly available guidance in relation to the compulsory purchase process nor professional advice available to them.
+We understand from our client that this statement is inaccurate and that the Council have not engaged with them to seek the voluntary acquisition of land and rights required for the.